 Yes.
-Cassava flour is gluten, grain, and nut free.
+Cassava flour is gluten, grain, and nut-free.
 The cassava plant originates and is a major crop in South America and parts of Asia and Africa.
 The cassava root is also known as yuca or manioc.
 It is starchy and high in carbohydrates.
 This is similar to yams, taro, plantains, and potato.
-Not only is this gluten, grain, and nut free but it is also vegan, vegetarian, and paleo.
+Not only is this gluten, grain, and nut-free but it is also vegan, vegetarian, and paleo.

 What makes cassava flour the most similar gluten-free flour to wheat flours?

 Cassava’s grain-free flour twindom is the main reason cassava flour is gaining so much momentum at the moment.
 It is the most similar to wheat flours when it comes to gluten- and grain-free options.
 One reason, unlike other gluten-free flours such as almond or coconut flour, is that cassava flour is very mild and neutral in flavor.
 It’s light and fine, not grainy or gritty in texture.
 Instead, it’s soft and powdery much like regular wheat flour.
 As mentioned earlier, it is also nut-free (!!!).
-You can usually use cassava flour in a 1:1 ratio when substituting wheat flour or all-purpose flour, but unfortunately that won’t always work the way you want.
+You can usually use cassava flour in a 1:1 ratio when substituting wheat flour or all-purpose flour, but unfortunately, that won’t always work the way you want.
 Womp.
 But read on!

 How do you bake with cassava flour?

-While you can usually swap cassava flour for wheat flour and all purpose flour using a 1:1 ratio, it is not perfect for every recipe.
-Cassava flour has a very similar consistency but it is lighter than all purpose flour.
+While you can usually swap cassava flour for wheat flour and all-purpose flour using a 1:1 ratio, it is not perfect for every recipe.
+Cassava flour has a very similar consistency but it is lighter than all-purpose flour.
 This means baking with it can be tricky.
 Cassava flour is lighter, yet it absorbs more liquid.
-Just like any recipe you make substitutions for you may have to experiment a little to find the perfect amount for each recipe.
+Just like any recipe, you make substitutions for you may have to experiment a little to find the perfect amount for each recipe.
 It’s best to start out working with a recipe you already know and are very familiar with.
 The more you can hone in on exactly where and why a recipe went wrong the better.
-Baking something you have been successful with in the past, makes you more likely to identify exactly what needs to be changed to yield the result you want.
+Baking something you have been successful with in the past makes you more likely to identify exactly what needs to be changed to yield the result you want.

 Tips for baking with cassava flour:

-- It might say you can substitute a cup for a cup, however, cassava flour soak up more water and therefore is more dense than others may be.
+- It might say you can substitute a cup for a cup, however, cassava flour soaks up more water and therefore is more dense than others may be.
 You may end up needing to use slightly less cassava flour than you may think.